-Further detail of how the Staffordshire Moorland District Council's governance framework supports the achievement of these core principles and their related sub-principles is outlined in the Council's Code of Corporate Governance.
+Further detail of how Staffordshire Moorland District Council's governance framework supports the achievement of these core principles and their related sub-principles is outlined in the Council's Code of Corporate Governance.

-CIPFA recognise that the impact of the pandemic means that there might be more changes than usual to the governance arrangements of the Council and that some updates to the Code of Corporate Governance may be needed as a result of the annual review.
+CIPFA recognise that the impact of the pandemic meant that more changes than usual may have been required to the governance arrangements of the Council and that some updates to the Code of Corporate Governance may have been needed as a result of the annual review.
 The impacts of the pandemic on the governance arrangements as set out in this Code and any updates required as a result of these are therefore outlined within the Council's Code of Corporate Governance.